SiriShultz/sitelinks/Customer Personality Analysis/README.md

     )

-Create Calculated column for Seniority group of customers (New and Old customer) using 0.5 percentile or average.
+Create a calculated column for Seniority group of customers (New and Old customer) using 0.5 percentile or average.

     SeniorGroup =
     VAR PctSenior =